pacificpelican/gallery4/djmblogGuide.md

 --the pages serve based on the alias or title with hyphens instead of spaces, e.g. https://example.com/page/Work-Sheet --new pages can be created at /create/pages and can be deleted at edit/pages --users with the level required for blog posting can also create and delete their one pages

-Messages
---the /messages page acts as in inbox for system messages --users with the right user level (by default, 1) can send messages to other users --any user can receive messages if they are logged in --if the user sends a message to "public" then it appears [newest first; only the latest 37 posts are displayed] on the public timeline at /timeline

 SQL security
 In preparation for getting the 0.9.0 version out of beta, a security audit has been done.
 Now by the release and deployment to djmblog.com of that version, any raw SQL queries that contain user provided data should be either using the query builder class or use the query bindings (prepared statements) pattern